 Divorce: Divorce is the legal process for dissolving a marriage.
 California is a “no-fault” divorce state, which means that the spouse or domestic partner that is asking for the divorce does not have to prove that the other spouse or domestic partner did something wrong.
 To get a no-fault divorce, one spouse or domestic partner has to state that the couple cannot get along.
 Legally, this is called “irreconcilable differences.”

-Divorce Summons: You must let the other party to a divorce know that you have filed for divorce.
-To do this, you must arrange for that spouse to be served with a copy of the complaint for divorce that you filed, “notice” and a “domestic relations summons.”
-These are the papers that tell your spouse what has happened and what will happen next.
+You must let the other party to a divorce know that you have filed for divorce.
+To do this, you must arrange for that spouse to be served with a copy of the complaint for the divorce that you filed; “Summons” and a “Proof of Service of Summons.”
+These are the papers that tell your spouse what has happened and inform the court that you had served the papers on the other spouse, respectively.
 The court will provide you with the notice and summons when you file your papers.

-Engagement Letter/Retainer Agreement: a written document that sets the attorney’s hourly rates and other information regarding the billing.
-You will be required to submit a retainer at the beginning before work commences on your case against which hourly rates will be applied.
+Engagement Letter/Retainer Agreement: A written document that sets the attorney’s hourly rates and other information regarding the billing.

 Interrogatories: These are questions that are specially prepared by a party to a divorce case.
 These questions are provided to the other party to answer under oath.
 The purpose of interrogatories is to provide relevant facts about the case and determine the major issues of the case.